-- Peel the pumpkin and remove the seeds and threads preferably with a spoon and cut it into small cubes (about 1 cm) or shred them in your food processor.
+- Peel the pumpkin and remove the seeds and threads preferably with a spoon and cut it into small cubes (about 1 cm) or shred it in your food processor.

-- Place them in an oiled baking tin or on parchment paper and brush them with olive oil or orange juice and bake them in a pre-heated oven at 180ο C / 350o F, for 30 minutes or until they have a nice golden colour.
+- Place them in an oiled baking tin or on parchment paper and brush them with olive oil, orange juice or with egg wash and bake them in a preheated oven to 180ο C / 350o F, for 30 minutes or until golden on top.

 My second cookbook “More Than A Greek Salad” is also available on all Amazon stores.
 For more information here.